jonghoxxshin/NFLBreakout/README.md

 People:
 1) Consulted student (Sydney Hochberg) about strategies for reading and formatting level layout text files and test text files.
 1) Consulted student (Sydney Hochberg) about strategies for reading and formatting level layout text files and test text files.
+2) Consulted Benjamin Xu(TA) about how to create a more modular coding design
 ### Running the Program

 Main class: Breakout.java contains the main method that launches the program.